 - A new finish, nDLC (nitride diamond-like coating) was implemented;

-- The “Marksman” barrel was incorporated – a match-grade barrel with new polygonal rifling;
+- Incorporation of the “Marksman” barrel.
+A match-grade barrel with new polygonal rifling;

-- A half-moon cut in the front of the bottom of the grip frame was implemented in order to facilitate extraction of stuck magazines;
+- They added a half-moon cut in the front of the bottom of the grip frame in order to facilitate extraction of stuck magazines;

 - The magazine well was flared;

-- The locking block pin above the trigger pin that was added to Gen3 guns was omitted;
+- They removed the locking block pin above the trigger pin added to the Gen3 guns;

 - Magazines were modified, i.e. the floor plated was lengthened to ease grasping the magazine, and the follower was colored orange;